 - o Better sidewalks

-- o More shelters
+- o , More shelters

-- ★ Effective wayfinding
+- Effective wayfinding

-- o Better lighting and visibility
+- Better lighting and visibility

-- o Wider landing areas
+- Wider landing areas

-- o More frequent service
+- More frequent service

 - o Other:

-- Have passengers inquired about on-demand transit services or microtransit services in the area?

-Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing

-Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing
+- 5) Have passengers inquired about on-demand transit services or microtransit services in the area?
+Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing MiGHY DIDER PASSenger + Handicap,

-Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing - 6) Any other suggestion of improvements that could help riders access the public transportation system.
-Comment: - 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card:
+6) Any other suggestion of improvements that could help riders access the public transportation system.
+Comment:

+- 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card: